jaxio/celerio-angular-quickstart/README.md

 * [Npm 3.x.x](https://nodejs.org/en/) it comes with Node.js.

 ### Run these commands to generate and run an Angular 2 web app:

+> **Note**: it may be long to start as it needs to download Maven dependencies + JavaScript dependencies.

     git clone git@github.com:jaxio/celerio-angular-quickstart.git
     cd celerio-angular-quickstart